 I shrug my shoulders and point with my thumb at Mr. Binky standing behind me.
 Then I begin humping the air as if I was humping Mr. Binky, and she laughs again, this time with her hand over her mouth.

-Binky, meanwhile, is telling me to stop telling people that he works for the CIA, and I turn so I am facing him and tell him that he should ditch the bowtie cause it's a dead giveaway.
-Then he notices my rather obvious erection and quickly makes his exit with a huff that lifts the hairs of his moustache.
+Binky, meanwhile, is telling me to stop telling people he works for the CIA, and I turn so I am facing him and tell him he should ditch the bowtie cause it's a dead giveaway.
+Then he notices my rather obvious erection and quickly makes his exit with a huff lifting the hairs of his moustache.